gabinsane/multimodal-vae-comparison/docs/source/tutorials/adddataset.rst

 You also need to specify the expected shape of the data in the class attribute "feature_dims".
 This will be used by the dataset class to postprocess the data (i.e. reconstructions produced by the model), but also by the encoder and decoder networks to adjust sizes of the network layers.

 Next thing you need are methods that prepare each modality for training (_preprocess_text and _preprocess_images).
-Here we use _preprocess_images from GEBID, since it is the same format, and only rewrite _preprocess_text.
+Here we use _preprocess_images from CdSprites+, since it is the same format, and only rewrite _preprocess_text.
 Data loading is handled automatically by BaseDataset, so you only perform reshaping, converting to tensors etc., so that these functions return tensors of the same length on the output.
 Note: In case of sequential data (like text here), we make boolean masks and concatenate them with the last dimension of the text data.
 This is then automatically handled by the collate function.